dtomvan/xpm.xplr/README.md

     'github:sayanarijit/command-mode.xplr',
     -- Or this
     'https://github.com/sayanarijit/command-mode.xplr',
+    -- You can also use a field
+    name = "sayanarijit/command-mode.xplr",
 })
 ```
 WARNING: a current limitation is that any repo not ending in .xplr isn't picked